EONRaider/blackhat-python3/README.md

 "cv2".
 The "cv2.cv" module has been deprecated and replaced.
 The attribute "cv2.cv.CV_HAAR_SCALE_IMAGE" from the original code was replaced by "cv2.CASCADE_SCALE_IMAGE" because of [this commit](https://github.com/ragulin/face-recognition-server/commit/7b9773be352cbcd8a3aff50c7371f8aaf737bc5c).
+- **chapter05/content_bruter.py** required a wordlist to work.
+It has been added to the chapter under "all.txt".
+- **chapter05/joomla_killer.py** required a wordlist to work.
+It has been added to the chapter under "cain.txt".